 Bolivia is considered a lower-middle-income country, where the gross national income in 2014 was USD $2,830 per person, according to the World Bank.
 Coca production in Bolivia contributes greatly to the economy and is a means of livelihood for many farmers.
 It is the second largest producer of coca leaves behind Peru.

-During the 1980s, coca production and trade amounted to USD $1 billion in annual exports, according to analysis by the United States Library of Congress.
-That number is much higher today: in 2014, Bolivia’s GDP was $34.18 billion, according the World Bank.
+During the 1980s, coca production and trade amounted to USD $1 billion in annual exports, according to an analysis by the United States Library of Congress.
+That number is much higher today: in 2014, Bolivia’s GDP was $34.18 billion, according to the World Bank.

 There is, however, a dark side to coca leaves.
 It is the main ingredient used to process cocaine.
-Bolivia supplied over 15 percent of the cocaine that reached the streets of the United States in 1980s, making it a strong target of international criticism from Congress.
+Bolivia supplied over 15 percent of the cocaine that reached the streets of the United States in the 1980s, making it a strong target of international criticism from Congress.

 At the 1961 United Nations Single Convention on Narcotic Drugs, coca was outlawed and Bolivia’s use of coca was greatly limited and restricted.
 The treaty commanded Bolivia and other Andean nations to ban the consumption of coca leaves amongst their citizens.